haveno-dex/haveno/docs/trade_protocol/trade-protocol.md

 15. Buyer pays seller (e.g. sends ETH) outside of Haveno after at least a few confirmations.
 16. When the multisig deposits are available (after ~20 minutes) and payment is acknowledged, maker and taker sign to release funds from multisig to payout addresses, or one trader opens a dispute with the arbitrator.
 17. Arbitrator resolves dispute if applicable.

+Note: all steps involving the arbitrator are automatic except resolving disputes.

+## Protocol Messaging

+See [trade-protocol.pdf](trade-protocol.pdf) for documentation of network messages used by the trade protocol.